 Government: What changes in regulation are possible?
 What will their impact be on our industry?
 What tax or other incentives are being developed that might affect strategy development?
-Are there political or government stability risks?
+Are there political or governmental stability risks?

 Future: What are significant trends and future events?
 What are the key areas of uncertainty as to trends or events that have the potential to impact strategy?

 Internal Analysis: Understanding a business in depth is the goal of internal analysis.
-This analysis is based resources and capabilities of the firm.
+This analysis is based on resources and capabilities of the firm.